-- A meeting of all relevant stakeholders of IIB will be held to discuss the changes made and formulate an action plan on the implementation of the new requirements before the formal release on the National Register. - The strategy will be documented and formalized into an action plan. - The auction plan and the implementation process will be reviewed at each management meeting until the new changes have been implemented successfully. - The action plan and the implementation process will be reviewed at each management meeting until the new changes have been implemented successfully. - Equivalency when equivalency of the training product is identified.
-The Academic Manager will ensure all related training products are updated and version controlled ready for implementation within three (3) months of the release date on the National Register and when the scope of registration has been updated listing the new qualification or training product. - Non-Equivalency Gaps in training package outcomes or the other training product are identified, and a strategy formulated by the assessors to address the gap/s. - Documentation to close the identified gaps will be developed by the Academic Manager or external sourced. - Training & delivery will be adjusted according to the strategy & assessment undertaken to ensure students receive training in the newly released component. - Students who are affected by the changes in outcomes they are currently studying will be offered gap training at no extra cost. - Validation of new tools, training, and assessment strategies, learning material and /or any other material relating to the qualification occurs and is documented. - Exemptions records will be kept which relate to any exemption approved by the VET regulator to demonstrate how the learner would have experienced genuine disadvantage if made to transition earlier. - Students will be advised on an individual basis on when there has been new release of training product and they will be transferred to the newly release components as soon as it is on the scope of registration if the learner is unable to complete within transition period.
-A current student will be advised, a timeline agreed upon and formalization to ensure the course is completed before the transition period expires where the learner does not undertake the gap training.
+- A meeting of all relevant stakeholders of IIB will be held to discuss the changes made and formulate an action plan on the implementation of the new requirements before the formal release on the National Register. - \circ $\;$ The strategy will be documented and formalized into an action plan. - The auction plan and the implementation process will be reviewed at each management meeting until the new changes have been implemented successfully. - The action plan and the implementation process will be reviewed at each management meeting until the new changes have been implemented successfully. - Equivalency when equivalency of the training product is identified.
+The Academic Manager will ensure all related training products are updated and version controlled ready for implementation within three (3) months of the release date on the National Register and when the scope of registration has been updated listing the new qualification or training product. - Non-Equivalency Gaps in training package outcomes or the other training product are identified, and a strategy formulated by the assessors to address the gap/s. - o Documentation to close the identified gaps will be developed by the Academic Manager or external sourced. - Training & delivery will be adjusted according to the strategy & assessment undertaken to ensure students receive training in the newly released component.